-Siddharth Gupta is an animation student at the School of Visual Arts.
-Currently residing in NYC, the icy cold, snow-covered neighborhoods of Minnesota will always be his home.
-An avid animation and comics fan since childhood, he has turned his passion towards being both a creator and a critic.
-He credits his love for both mediums to Akira Toriyama’s Dragon Ball, which has also defined his artistic and comedic sensibilities.
-A frequent visitor to his local comic book shop, he is an avid reader and collector, and is particularly fond of manga.
-His favorite comics include Urusei Yatsura by Rumiko Takahashi, Persepolis by Marjane Satrapi, The Adventures of Tintin by Herge, Bloom County by Berkeley Breathed, and pretty much anything and everything Deadpool.
+Siddharth Gupta is an illustrator, animator, and writer based in Minnesota.
+They graduated with a Bachelor's degree in Animation from the School of Visual Arts, and have worked on projects for the University of Minnesota and the Shreya R. Dixit Foundation.
+An avid animation and comics fan since childhood, they've turned their passion towards being both a creator and a critic.
+They credit their love for both mediums to Akira Toriyama’s Dragon Ball, which has also defined their artistic and comedic sensibilities.
+A frequent visitor to their local comic book shop, they are an avid reader and collector, particularly fond of manga.
+Their favorite comics include The Adventures of Tintin by Herge, Bloom County by Berkeley Breathed, and pretty much anything and everything by Rumiko Takahashi.

 Lighter on quotable quips or humorous internet commentary than past issues, it attempts to get a little more serious than it may be capable of and the unfortunate fallout is the inexplicable small shifts in characterizations found within.